 It’s natural for parents to have questions about how to best take care of their child’s teeth.
 Do these teeth eventually replace the baby teeth that have fallen out?
 The teeth of infants must be cared for, too.
-In addition to standard dental checkups and cleanings, as a pediatric dentist I am also able to offer the following procedures:
+In addition to standard dental checkups and cleanings, as a children’s dentist princeton mn I am also able to offer the following procedures:

 Acquiring New Dental Care Abilities